Fios-Quest/YouTube-Scripts/src/space/builder.md

 Let's use the TypeState pattern to make that problem go away.

-If you're not already familiar with this pattern we have a video on it, but the TL;DW is that we can bake the state of something into its Type, and then decide what you're allowed to do with data based on its Type.
+If you're not already familiar with this pattern we have a video on it, but the TL;DW is that we can bake the state of something into its Type,

+We can then decide what you're allowed to do with the data by restricting behaviour with its TypeState.

+### typestate 2

 Let's make a TypeState Builder for our User.